RealityETH/reality-eth-monorepo/packages/dapp/README.md

 As described above the system rewards answerers for being first with the right answer.
 However, in Ethereum being the first to send information does not guarantee that you will be the first to get that information into the blockchain.
 Other users could listen for transactions sent by frequently reliable answerers, and get the same answer into the blockchain before them.

-To allow users to prevent this, we allow answers to be supplied by commit-and-reveal.
+To allow users to prevent this, we allow answers to be supplied by a commit-and-reveal process.
+This replaces the single-step `submitAnswer()` with two transactions.
 The first transaction, `submitAnswerCommitment()`, provides a hash of the answer, combined with a nonce, and pays the bond.
 This takes their place in the answer history.
 The second transaction, the `submitAnswerReveal()`, provides the actual answer, and the nonce used to create the hash.

 To give other users a chance to respond to their answer, the time allowed for the reveal is limited to 1/8 of the step delay.
 During this time, other users are free to post their own answers.
 However, these answers will be listed after the previous user's commit, and if the commit turns out to have been the same as the answer they are submitting, they will have to share their rewards with them, as in the payout example above.
 Submitting an answer immediately after someone else has given the same answer may not be profitable.